pytchlang/pytch-tutorials/qbert/tutorial.md

 - When Q\*bert falls off the pyramid, they just get smaller.
 It would look better if they looked like they carried on falling, at an increasing speed.
-- Add challenges like were in the original, such as bouncy balls which you have to avoid.
+- Add enemies, like were in the original, such as bouncy balls which you have to avoid.
 - Make there be more than one level.
 Different levels could have different colour schemes.